-Five Reasons to Study Youth Work
+Five reasons to study Youth Work

-1. You like working with people
+1. Work with people

-4. You like charity work
+4. Charity work

-Volunteering for charity may be something that you have done in your free time, and highly enjoyed.
+Volunteering for charity may be something that you have done in your free time and highly enjoyed.
 This can be something you continue to do; many youth workers work closely with charities and local authorities such as Barnardo’s and the Youth Justice Board for England and Wales.

-5. You can incorporate a talent or hobby
+5. Incorporate a talent or hobby